DavidCEllis/PrefabClasses/docs/compiled_construction.md

 # Use normally from here
 ```

+## Generate source code output ##

 Alternatively the module can be converted back from the AST to a python file.

+This is provided as there are some cases where a pre-processed source code file
+may be usable where an import hook is not.
+This is actually used inside
+`prefab_classes` to generate the code for the `Attribute` class for dynamic
+prefabs.

-By default these are exactly as they return from the `ast.unparse` function,
+By default the output is exactly as returned from the `ast.unparse` function,
 comments are stripped by the AST parsing stage and all fomatting is lost.
 If `black` is installed there is the option to pass the code through the
 formatter to make it a little more readable.

-The `delete_firstlines` argument is provided so a prefab_classes import
-can be removed if placed at the top of the file, saving the import time
-if the module is not needed in the compiled form.

 ```python
 >>> from prefab_classes.compiled import rewrite_to_py